2409xoc/node/blog/thinkpad.md

 - weighs in at 2.4kg (~5.28lbs)
 - **super** thiccc

-But to be honest, the size isn't truly a problem, I was planning on working on building some muscle anyways and lugging this thing aroudn might just help me do so.
+But to be honest, the size isn't truly a problem, I was planning on working on building some muscle anyways and lugging this thing around might just help me do so.

 The one aspect that I **can** currently complain about is the battery life.
 It's, in a word, horrible.
 I've ordered a new 10.8V battery, but I think it's going to be a while before it arrives.
 Before the battery arrives, there's nothing I can really do other than, stay strapped to my desk (could be worse, though).